Why is My Dog's Anus Swollen?

 • Pink or red discharge or bleeding

-• Lump in the perianal or anal area
+• Lumps in the perianal or anal area

-These are the main signs that something is wrong with this delicate part of a canine's body, but other symptoms that often accompany these are nervousness, irritability, fever, more sensitivity to touching the particular area as well as the tail and thighs, listlessness, and so on.
+These are the main signs that something is wrong with this sensitive part of a dog's body, but other symptoms that often accompany these include nervousness, irritability, fever, increased sensitivity to touch in that area as well as the tail and thighs, listlessness, and so on.

-Why does my dog have a swollen anus and what should I do?
-The causes and treatments
+Why is my dog's anus swollen and what should I do?
+Understanding Causes and Treatments

 Swollen anal glands in dogs

-Dogs have glands on either side of the rectum and anus known as anal glands or anal sacs.
-These secrete a fluid that helps lubricate the stool and serves as each dog's distinctive odor.
-These glands sometimes malfunction, become inflamed, infected or collapse when the fluid is retained and thickens.
-There are dogs that become inflamed or collapse more easily than others, and we can help them by emptying their anal sacs, something we can learn to do at home but is best done by a veterinarian.
+Dogs have glands on both sides of the rectum and anus called anal glands or anal sacs.
+These glands secrete a fluid that helps lubricate the stool and serves as each dog's distinctive scent.
+Sometimes these glands can malfunction, become inflamed, infected, or collapse as the fluid builds up and thickens.
+Some dogs are more prone to inflammation or collapse than others, and we can help them by emptying their anal sacs.
+This is a task that can be learned at home, but is best done by a veterinarian.

-When there are swollen anal glands, swelling in the anus can become noticeable.
-When these glands become obstructed, anal or perianal fistulas, lumps, and abscesses can develop, and, of course, all of these conditions include swelling as a symptom.
-If these potential problems are not taken care of, an anal infection can develop and become complicated in a short time.
+If the anal glands are swollen, there may be swelling in the anus.
+If these glands become blocked, anal or perianal fistulas, lumps, and abscesses can develop.
+Of course, all of these conditions include swelling as a symptom.
+If these potential problems are not addressed, an anal infection can develop and become complicated in a short period of time.

-If the swelling is severe or there is collapse, it is the veterinarian who will have to do the treatment; normally he will do a cleaning and anti-inflammatory, but if the collapse is severe, surgery may be necessary.
-In the case of an operation, the specialist will most likely prescribe a series of cures, as well as the use of an ointment for anal glands in dogs that is antibiotic and will help prevent infections.
+If the swelling is severe or there is a collapse, the veterinarian will need to provide treatment.
+Typically, they will perform a lavage and administer an anti-inflammatory.
+However, if the collapse is severe, surgery may be required.
+In the event of surgery, the specialist will likely prescribe a series of treatments, as well as the use of an antibiotic ointment for the dog's anal glands to prevent infection.

 Constipation

-Apart from following the treatment for constipation in dogs that the veterinarian gives you, discuss with him the compatibility of this with some of the best home remedies for constipation in dogs.
-If you are wondering how to cure a dog's irritated anus, because it is one of the main problems that appear with this condition, we recommend that you follow the vet's advice, regulate your dog's diet and apply these same remedies, as well as some type of ointment or moisturizing cream for dogs.
+In addition to following the veterinarian-prescribed treatment for dog constipation, discuss with them the compatibility of this treatment with some of the best home remedies for dog constipation.
+If you're wondering how to treat an irritated anus in dogs, which is one of the main problems associated with this condition, we recommend following the vet's advice, regulating your dog's diet, using the same remedies, and using a special ointment or moisturizing cream for dogs.

 Perianal fistula

-A perianal fistula is an opening or communication that opens between a body cavity, in this case the rectum, and the surface of the skin or the outside, and is an abnormal tunnel-shaped opening, so it has occurred because something is not right in this area, as an escape route for secretions.
-In this area, it can be due to abscesses, lumps with fluid, with or without infection, as well as problems in the anal glands, although it is not the usual cause.
-When they suffer from it, dogs try to bite the rear area while circling or chasing their tails, and when they get there they usually nibble the base of the tail and drag the butt on the floor, where a wound can be observed.
+A perianal fistula is an opening or communication that opens between a body cavity, in this case the rectum, and the surface of the skin or outside, and is an abnormal tunnel-shaped opening, so it has occurred because something is not right in that area, as an escape route for secretions.
+In this area it can be caused by abscesses, lumps of fluid with or without infection, and problems with the anal glands, although this is not the usual cause.
+When dogs suffer from this, they will try to bite the area while circling or chasing their tails, and when they get there, they will usually nibble at the base of the tail and drag the butt on the ground where a wound can be seen.

-Treatment for a perianal fistula in dogs requires surgery as well as antibiotics after surgery.
+Treatment for perianal fistula in dogs requires surgery and antibiotics after surgery.

 Anal sores

-In addition to swelling, you may see some open or crusty wounds.
-Injuries in the anal or perianal area of dogs may be due to excessive scratching, which in turn can happen for various reasons, as well as constipation, a blow or a fight.
-Thus, an injury of this type in this part easily causes inflammation in the anus.
+In addition to swelling, you may see some open or crusty sores.
+Injuries in the anal or perianal area of dogs can be caused by excessive scratching, which can occur for various reasons, as well as constipation, a blow or a fight.
+Such an injury in this area can easily lead to inflammation in the anus.

-The treatment of anal and perianal wounds in dogs includes cures with saline and iodine, the use of antibiotics in the form of ointment, cream, pills or injections, and even anti-inflammatory drugs, depending on the case.
+Treatment of anal and perianal wounds in dogs includes saline and iodine baths, the use of antibiotics in the form of ointments, creams, pills or injections, and even anti-inflammatory drugs, depending on the case.

 Trauma

-If a while before you see this swelling, your furry friend has been hit in this spot, it is likely that, at least for a while more, he will have inflammation.
-He may have done it if he has been running and jumping a lot, if he has fallen from somewhere not very high, or if he has been hit in some way, for example during a fight with another dog.
-Any trauma, no matter how slight, to any part of the body can cause swelling, redness, itching, and bruising, as well as localized and more intense pain when the area is touched.
+If your furry friend has been hit in this area some time before you see this swelling, it is likely that he will have inflammation for at least a while.
+This can happen if he has been running and jumping a lot, if he has fallen from a low place, or if he has been hit in any way, such as in a fight with another dog.
+Any trauma, no matter how minor, to any part of the body can cause swelling, redness, itching, and bruising, as well as localized and more intense pain when the area is touched.

-The treatment for trauma in the anal area of dogs is the use of anti-inflammatory drugs, analgesics, and rest.
-It is also possible to have surgery according to the case, as well as antibiotics, especially if there is a wound.
+Treatment for anal trauma in dogs is the use of anti-inflammatory medications, analgesics, and rest.
+It is also possible to have surgery depending on the case, as well as antibiotics, especially if there is a wound.

 Intestinal parasites

-Internal parasites, specifically intestinal parasites, produce symptoms such as constant itching in the anal area, which causes the dog to be up all the time trying to nibble the area and dragging the anus on the floor to relieve the discomfort.
-This, in turn, can lead to inflammation, wounds and secondary infections, mainly bacterial.
-Other clear symptoms of intestinal parasites in dogs are weight loss, even if the animal eats normally; worms and worm eggs in the feces; as well as diarrhea and even blood in the feces.
+Internal parasites, especially intestinal parasites, produce symptoms such as constant itching in the anal area, which causes the dog to be on its feet all the time, nibbling at the area and dragging the anus along the floor to relieve the discomfort.
+This can lead to inflammation, sores, and secondary infections, primarily bacterial.
+Other clear symptoms of intestinal parasites in dogs include weight loss, even if the animal is eating normally; worms and worm eggs in the feces; and diarrhea and even blood in the feces.

-The treatment for intestinal parasites in dogs is internal deworming with antiparasitic drugs in the dosage indicated by the veterinarian.
+The treatment for intestinal parasites in dogs is internal deworming with antiparasitic medications in the dosage prescribed by your veterinarian.

 Rectal prolapse

 If you are wondering, "Why is my dog's anus red?"
-In addition to the swelling, it could be irritation from excessive scratching.However, if you notice your dog's anus swollen, red, and you can see it larger or with a lump, another quite likely possibility in the face of these symptoms is rectal prolapse.
-This means that the animal's rectum has come out through the anal orifice and a part of it has been left outside the body, so the mucosa looks reddish, there may even be blood, you can see a lump which is the displaced rectum itself, and inflammation.
-The main cause of this issue is chronic constipation.
+In addition to swelling, it could be irritation from excessive scratching, but if you notice that your dog's anus is swollen and red, and you see it larger or with a lump, another very likely possibility given these symptoms is rectal prolapse.
+This means that the animal's rectum has come out through the anal opening and part of it has been left outside the body, so the mucosa looks reddish, there may even be blood, you can see a lump which is the displaced rectum itself, and inflammation.
+The main cause of this problem is chronic constipation.

 Anal infection

-Inflammation of the anal area of a dog may be due to infection both in the internal area, near the sphincter and rectum, and in the external area, i.e., in the anal orifice and perianal area.
-These infections are usually bacterial but can also be fungal.
-The main causes are: wounds, fistulas, abscesses, parasites, prolapse, and, in the case of collapsed anal glands, if left untreated.
+Inflammation of a dog's anal area can be due to infection both internally, near the sphincter and rectum, and externally, in the anal opening and perianal area.
+These infections are usually bacterial, but can also be fungal.
+The main causes are: wounds, fistulas, abscesses, parasites, prolapse, and in the case of collapsed anal glands, if left untreated.

-The treatment of an anal infection in dogs is based on antibiotics, but the main cause must also be treated so that the infection does not recur.
+Treatment of anal infections in dogs is based on antibiotics, but the primary cause must also be treated to prevent recurrence.

-Below, we explain the most common causes of a dog's having a swollen anus along with other more specific symptoms that often accompany this swelling.
+Below are the most common causes of a dog's swollen anus, along with other more specific symptoms that often accompany this swelling.

-If your dog has a swollen and bleeding anus, then the most likely causes of these symptoms are all those mentioned above, since bleeding is another of the most common symptoms in these conditions, especially when they are already somewhat advanced or, in the case of swollen or collapsed anal glands, when they are treated or if pressure is applied to them to clean them.
-Therefore, it is necessary that when you see both signs in your dog, you go to a specialist without delay.
+If your dog has a swollen and bleeding anus, the most likely causes of these symptoms are all of the above, since bleeding is another of the most common symptoms of these conditions, especially when they are somewhat advanced or, in the case of swollen or collapsed anal glands, when they are being treated or pressure is being applied to clean them.
+Therefore, if you see either of these signs in your dog, it is imperative that you see a veterinarian immediately.

 My dog has a swollen anus and cannot defecate

-Another common symptom along with the swelling in this area is the difficulty of defecating.
-If you see that your faithful companion has discomfort in this area, has swelling, and you see that he has a hard time defecating, and even if you see that he does not manage to expel the stool in any way, all the above reasons are possible in this case.
-However, these are the most likely causes of your dog's having a swollen anus and not being able to defecate:
+Another common symptom along with the swelling in this area is difficulty defecating.
+If you notice that your faithful companion has discomfort and swelling in this area, and you see that he has difficulty defecating, and even if you see that he is unable to pass stool in any way, all of the above causes are possible in this case.
+However, these are the most likely causes of your dog's swollen anus and inability to defecate:

 • Constipation